Electrical Engineering Technology - Program Description

 GER = General Education Requirement

-Note: Electrical Technology students must meet seven of ten General Education Requirements, 45 upper level credits, and successfully complete the SUNY Canton Computer Competency requirement.
+Note: Electrical Technology students must meet seven of ten General Education Requirements, 45 upper level credits.

 Electrical Engineering Technology